phunterlau/papercast/README.md

 # PaperCast: AI generated podcast for each scientific research article

 PaperCast is a project that turns any research articles into podcasts using AI generated audio.
-It is inspired by Illuminate <https://illuminate.withgoogle.com/>.
+It is inspired by Illuminate <https://illuminate.withgoogle.com/> and ScienceCast <https://sciencecast.org/>.

 > The author doesn't know any people working on Illuminate project nor their methods.
 The author is still in the waiting list for its beta release.